postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples.md

 ### Step 1: Sending a request (R1)

-From the Postman app, send a `GET` request to the URL `https://postman-echo.com/get?test=123`.
+From Postman, send a `GET` request to the URL `https://postman-echo.com/get?test=123`.
 This request hits the [Postman Echo](https://docs.postman-echo.com/#078883ea-ac9e-842e-8f41-784b59a33722) service which you can use to test out your REST clients and make sample API calls.

 The resulting response can be seen on the right, and a record of this request will now be visible in your [history](/docs/postman/sending-api-requests/responses/) on the left.